Skip to content

 Configure model topology

-Topology is a per-layer placement and quantization mechanism.
+Topology is a per-layer placement and ISQ (in-situ quantization) mechanism.
 A YAML file specifies, per layer range, the device and quantization to use.

 Most cases do not need topology.
 Defaults work for typical hardware; mistralrs tune covers common optimization.